shakeelmohamed/matrices/README.md

-matrices
+Matrices
 ========

-A simple matrix class I wrote to aid with some trivial matrix operations
+A simple matrix class I wrote in java to aid with some trivial matrix operations.